The entire cannabis plant was once demonized for its psychoactive effects.

 Structurally, Delta-8 is quite similar to Delta-9 THC.
 For most people, Delta-8 THC is a new compound.
 But it was discovered way back in 1975, alongside Delta-9 THC.
 During the same time, it was seen to hinder and reduce tumor cell growth in rats.

 According to studies conducted by the National Cancer Institute, Delta-8 THC is a tetrahydrocannabinol analog with a slightly different chemical structure.
-Delta-8 THC was found to possess anxiolytic, neuroprotective, antiemetic, analgesic, and appetite-stimulating properties.
 It binds with G-protein coupled receptors CB1 and CB2 in the endocannabinoid system (ECS).

 However, Delta-8’s binding capacity to the CB1 receptors is relatively weak, owing to the position of its C=C double bond.
 While both compounds have a similar structure, the C=C double bond in Delta-9 THC is in the (as the term indicates) ninth position.
 However, in the case of Delta-8 THC, it is in the eighth position of the tricyclic chain compound.
 This influences their respective interaction with the ECS.

-While Delta-9 THC tightly binds with the CB1 receptors, Delta-8 fails to do so, thereby weakening its psychotropic effects that are determined by the compound’s ability to interact with these receptors.
+Delta-9 THC binds tightly with the CB1 receptors, weakening the psychotropic effects of Delta-8, which are determined by the compound’s ability to interact with these receptors.

 Moreover, Delta-9 is considered a major cannabinoid, even in hemp.
 However, Delta-8 is a minor cannabinoid, owing to its minuscule presence in the natural form.